-The Musée d’art contemporain de Montréal (MAC) eagerly and happily welcomes the financial commitment made by the Canadian government, giving the green light to the museum’s major transformation project put forward in 2011.
+The Musée d’art contemporain de Montréal (MAC) welcomes the financial commitment made by the Canadian government, giving the green light to the major renewal project announced by the museum in 2011.
 It comes in addition to the commitment confirmed by Québec’s Ministère de la Culture et des Communications.

-On May 13, 2016, Mélanie Joly, Minister of Canadian Heritage—speaking on behalf of Amarjeet Sohi, Minister of Infrastructure and Communities (Canada)—and Hélène David, Acting Minister of Culture and Communications of Québec, announced financial contributions of nearly $19 million each for the MAC’s transformation project, which will be supplemented by a contribution of $7 million from the Fondation du MAC, for a total of $44.7 million.
+On May 13, 2016, Mélanie Joly, Minister of Canadian Heritage – speaking on behalf of Amarjeet Sohi, Minister of Infrastructure and Communities (Canada) – and Hélène David, Acting Minister of Culture and Communications of Québec, announced financial contributions of nearly $19 million each for the MAC’s renewal project, which will be supplemented by a contribution of $7 million from the museum’s Foundation, for a total investment of $44.7 million.

-The project will allow the Musée to carry out its mission even more fully and vigorously, and will bolster its role as Canada’s premier museum of contemporary art.
+This project will enable the MAC to carry out its mission even more fully and vigorously, while bolstering its status as Canada’s premier museum of contemporary art.

-“Renewing the MAC means attracting ever growing, new and varied publics by building an engaging, magical space for art and all kinds of other encounters; it means making the museum a more welcoming place for visitors and offering them a venue they will want to come to, and come to regularly.
-Renewing the MAC also means significantly increasing the area of its exhibition spaces, and providing it with the tools and means for properly presenting the art that is current today: experimental works in the expanding realms of digital, image, sound, installation and performance art.”
+“Renewing the MAC means attracting new, diversified and ever-growing audiences by building an engaging, magical space for art and all kinds of other encounters; it means making the museum a more welcoming place for visitors and offering them a venue they will want to come back to again and again.
+Renewing the MAC also means significantly increasing the area of its exhibition spaces and giving it the necessary tools and means to showcase experimental works in the expanding realms of digital, image, sound, installation and performance art.”

 John Zeppetelli, Director and Chief Curator

-The museum’s limited space restricts the accessibility of its Collection, only 1.5% of which is on display for visitors.
-That is why, since 2004, the museum has been pondering the options it has available to extend its reach and meet the expectations of an ever growing public.
+The museum’s limited space restricts the accessibility of its collection, only 1.5% of which is on display for visitors.
+That is why, since 2004, the museum has been considering the options available to extend its reach and meet the expectations of an ever-growing audience.
 Enlarging our space is crucial if this unique contemporary art collection is to be properly showcased.

-Equally importantly, the growing diversity of current artistic practices—be it performance, installation, digital or video art—is forcing all museums of contemporary art to rethink their spaces in order to be able to present exhibitions by contemporary artists in suitable environments, very often quite different from the traditional “White Box.”
+Equally importantly, the growing diversity of current artistic practices – be it performance, installation, digital or video art – is forcing all museums of contemporary art to rethink their spaces in order to be able to present exhibitions by contemporary artists in suitable environments, which are very often quite different from the traditional “white box” design.

-In 2013, a feasibility study was conducted for a transformation project that would allow many of the Musée’s initial objectives to be achieved.
-The study confirmed the possibility of a transformation project that would considerably enlarge the museum’s exhibition areas and multifunction spaces, at the same time as it would increase self-generated revenue and resolve certain technical issues.
+In 2013, a feasibility study was conducted for a renewal project that would meet many of the MAC’s initial objectives.
+The study confirmed the possibility of a renewal project that would considerably enlarge the museum’s exhibition areas and multifunctional spaces, while at the same time increasing self-generated revenue and resolving certain technical issues.

-The MAC transformation project will enable it to fully carry out its mission by increasing the spaces devoted to displaying its Collection and to its educational mandate, and by improving the museum experience through various related services, while also boosting its self-generated revenue.
+The MAC’s renewal project will enable it to fully carry out its mission by increasing the spaces devoted to displaying its collection and to its educational mandate, and by improving the museum experience through various related services, while also boosting its self-generated revenue.

-The consideration of the project consequently revolves around a number of objectives:
+The consideration of the project consequently revolves around several objectives: